2023 Best Value Family, Consumer & Human Sciences Master's Degree Schools in the Southwest Region

 TSU graduate students pay an average of $15,488 in tuition and fees each year.

-UT Austin also made our Best Family, Consumer & Human Sciences Master’s Degree Schools in the Southwest Region list, coming in at #2.
+UT Austin also took the #2 spot in our Best Family, Consumer & Human Sciences Master’s Degree Schools in the Southwest Region rankings.

-Texas State University came in at #6 in this year’s edition of the Best Value Family, Consumer & Human Sciences Master’s Degree Schools in the Southwest Region ranking.
-Texas State is a fairly large public school located in the city of San Marcos.
+Texas State University ranked #6 on this year’s Best Value Family, Consumer & Human Sciences Master’s Degree Schools in the Southwest Region list.
+Texas State is a very large public school located in the small city of San Marcos.

 As a testament to the quality of education it offers, UH also is in the top 15% of our Best Family, Consumer & Human Sciences Master’s Degree Schools in the Southwest Region ranking.